Underground to Mainstream - what "sells" in Rap?

 3. Similes

-When it comes to similes, there is a slight tendency for lyrics-heavy rappers to pack in more similes per verse but there are also some outliars like Lil Wayne who is known for his exaggerated analogies!
+When it comes to similes, there is a slight tendency for lyrics-heavy rappers to pack in more similes per verse but there are also some outliers like Lil Wayne who is known for his exaggerated analogies!

 Popularity vs Similes